pkarmanski/prior-laser-polsl/README.md

 ### Changes

+bl4szk4 - 10.05.2024 ver 1.0.8:
+- Fixed the problem with the app's icon.
+Icons are stored in [enum](app/presentation/icons/icons.py)

 bl4szk4, pkarmanski - 09.05.2024 ver 1.0.8:
 - refactored presentation folder and its classes so it fits whole project coding style